 - Project management and implementation

 This Master’s in Sports Industry Management online curriculum consists of 30 total credit hours.
+Students take the six required courses, and then select four elective course options.
 Program courses include:

 - Applied Ethics in Sports